Scarface (1932 film): Legacy

-Despite its lack of success at the box office, Scarface was one of the most discussed films of 1932 due to its subject matter, and its struggle and triumph over censor boards.
+Despite being unsuccessful at the box office, Scarface was one of the most discussed films of 1932 due to its subject matter and its struggle and triumph over censor boards.
 Scarface is cited (often with Little Caesar and The Public Enemy) as the archetype of the gangster film genre, because it set the early standard for the genre which continues to appear in Hollywood.
-However, Scarface was the last of the three big gangsters films of the early 1930s, as the outrage at the Pre-Code violence caused by the three films, particularly Scarface, sparked the creation of the Production Code Administration in 1934.
-Howard Hawks cited Scarface as one of his favorite works and the film was a subject of pride for Howard Hughes.
+However, Scarface was the last of the three big gangsters films of the early 1930s, as the outrage at the pre-Code violence caused by the three films, particularly Scarface, sparked the creation of the Production Code Administration in 1934.
+Howard Hawks cited Scarface as one of his favorite works, and the film was a subject of pride for Howard Hughes.
 Hughes locked the film in his vaults a few years after release, refusing many profitable offers to distribute the film or to buy its rights.
-In 1979, three years after his death, Summa Corporation, which controlled his estate, sold the rights to Scarface along with seven other films to Universal Pictures, which sparked the 1983 remake starring Al Pacino.
+In 1979, three years after his death, Summa Corporation, which controlled his estate, sold the rights to Scarface, along with seven other films to Universal Pictures, which sparked the 1983 remake starring Al Pacino.
 Though rare for a remake, the 1983 version was also critically acclaimed.

 Paul Muni's performance in Scarface as "the quintessential gangster anti-hero" contributed greatly to his rapid ascent into his acclaimed film career.
 Paul Muni received significant accolades for his performance as Tony Camonte.
 Critics praised Muni for his robust and fierce performance.
-Al Pacino stated he was greatly inspired by Paul Muni and Muni influenced his own performance in the 1983 Scarface remake.
+Al Pacino stated Paul Muni greatly inspired him.
+Muni influenced his performance in the 1983 Scarface remake.
 However, despite the impressive portrayal of a rising gangster, critics claim the character minimally resembled Al Capone.
 Unlike Camonte, Capone avoided grunt work and typically employed others to do his dirty work for him.
-Moreover, Muni's Scarface at the end revealed the Capone character to be a coward as he pled for mercy and tried to escape before getting shot in the street.
-Capone wasn't known for his cowardice and didn't die in battle.

-Scarface was Ann Dvorak's best known film.
+Moreover, Muni's Scarface at the end revealed the Capone character to be a coward as he pleaded for mercy and tried to escape before getting shot in the street.
+Capone was not known for his cowardice and did not die in battle.Scarface was Ann Dvorak's best-known film.
 The film launched Raft's lengthy career as a leading man.
-Raft, in the film's second lead, had learned to flip a coin without looking at it, a trait of his character, and he made a strong impression in the comparatively sympathetic but colorful role.
+In the film's second lead, Raft had learned to flip a coin without looking at it, a character trait, and he made a strong impression in the comparatively sympathetic but colorful role.
 Howard Hawks told Raft to use this in the film to camouflage his lack of acting experience.
-A reference is made in Raft's later role as gangster Spats Columbo in Some Like it Hot (1959), wherein he asks a fellow gangster (who is flipping a coin) "Where did you pick up that cheap trick?"

-The movie Scarface may have had an influence on actual gangster life four years after the film was released.
-In 1936, Jack McGurn who was thought to be responsible for the St. Valentine's Massacre depicted in the film, was murdered by rivals in a bowling alley.
+A reference is made in Raft's later role as gangster Spats Columbo in Some Like It Hot (1959), wherein he asks a fellow gangster (who is flipping a coin) "Where did you pick up that cheap trick?"Scarface may have influenced gangster life 4 years after the film was released.
+In 1936, Jack McGurn, who was thought to be responsible for the St. Valentine's Massacre depicted in the film, was murdered by rivals in a bowling alley.